yubinkarki/mobile-programming/README.md

 ## [Mobile Programming](https://yubinkarki.notion.site/Mobile-Programming-4a78b1019b5a427cacc09e9ad90e94ca)

-Hands on with Android Studio for native Android app development for BCA 6th Semester.
+Hands on with Android Studio for native Android app development
-Each unit is separated in their respective directory.
+Each unit is separated in their respective directory
+Part of the **Mobile Programming** course for BCA 6th semester

 ## Units